Canthaxanthin

 JECFA: ADI of 0-0.03 mg/kg (44th report, 1995)

-USA: Canthaxanthin is a color additive exemption from certification and permanently listed for coloring foods generally subject to the the following restriction: ≤ 30 mg/lb of solid or semisolid food or per pint of liquid food.
-It may be safely used in broiler chicken feed (≤ 4.41 mg per kg of complete feed) and in the feed of salmonid fish (≤80 mg per kg of finished feed) subject to specific restrictions (21 CFR 73.75) and at for drug use at levels consistent with GMP for ingested drugs only (21 CFR 73.1075)
+USA: Canthaxanthin was permanently listed as a color additive exemption from certification in 1969 with amendments in 1985 and 1998.
+Currently, canthaxanthin is permitted for coloring foods generally, not to exceed 30 mg/lb of solid or semisolid food or per pint of liquid food.
+It also may be safely used in broiler chicken feed (≤ 4.41 mg per kg of complete feed) and in the feed of salmonid fish (≤80 mg per kg of finished feed) subject to specific restrictions (21 CFR 73.75) and at for drug use at levels consistent with GMP for ingested drugs only (21 CFR 73.1075)

 EU: 0-0.3 mg/kg ADI (EFSA, 2010) Canthaxanthin is used in medicinal products in accordance with Directive 2009/35/EC.